 Alright, without further ado – let’s jump into the actual travels!
 And, as I am writing this, I realized there are so much to see and do in each region so I will be writing them in separate posts.

-As there are so much to do in Queensland, I have separated the list of things I did in each region:
+As there are so much to do in Queensland, I have separated the list of things I did in each city/region:

 Gold Coast is a major city in Queensland.
 It’s located only an hour drive south of Brisbane, making it very accessible from Singapore and other countries.
 Here is my Gold Coast post.